cyberjso/sandbox/ansible/mesos-master/README.md

 ## Post conditions
 * In order to have mesos + zookeeper up and running, be sure you follow the configuration available on this tutorial: http://open.mesosphere.com/getting-started/datacenter/install/ .
 These recipes only install the packages and libs needed but not configure them.

+In order to start the provisioning, on the console type: ansible-playbook install-mesos.yml